PTyler255/3410-mud/README.md

 # 3410-mud

+MUD is a multi-user dungeon that runs a central server for users to drop into and interact with the world and other users.
+Main program runs the interaction and players can join and interact within the spaces including navigate the world and chat.
+Can easily be expected to include greater functionality and actions as well different worldmaps.

 ## mud.go
 Contains all of the functions and goroutines and the many parts that interact directly with the user.